PM Modi holds 'fruitful' discussions with Australian counterpart Anthony Albanese in Japan | Politics

 At the Quad summit also, Modi had complimented Albanese saying his presence at the summit after 24 hours of taking the oath showed his commitment to Quad.
 Albanese was sworn in as Australia's 31st Prime Minister on Monday.
 His center-left Labor Party ousted predecessor Scott Morrison's conservative coalition at Saturday's election.
 The coalition had been in power under three prime ministers for nine years.

 ''Today I had the pleasure of meeting with PM Kishida @JPN_PMO, @POTUS, and @narendramodi at the Quad Summit in Tokyo.
-We affirmed our shared commitment to the Quad, and to a free, open and resilient Indo-Pacific.
+We affirmed our shared commitment to the Quad, and a free, open, and resilient Indo-Pacific.
 I look forward to hosting Quad Leaders in Australia in 2023,'' Albanese tweeted.

 He said that Australia will host the next Quad summit in 2023.